 - Conference Travel Awards: The institute offers a limited number of awards to defray travel costs for Latin Americanist faculty who are presenting papers at domestic and international conferences.
 Domestic awards range from $300-$500, and international awards range from $500-$900.

 - Speaker Funds: The institute offers up to $250 per event to bring Latin Americanist speakers and presenters to campus.

 The Center for the Study of the American South encourages innovation in teaching in Southern studies by offering course development grants to full-time UNC faculty.
 In particular, the Center hopes to support new courses that approach the South from global, comparative and interdisciplinary perspectives.
 The grants are up to $1000.

 Global Partnership Awards are designed to help sustain and develop partnerships between UNC and international institutions.
-Awards support full-time faculty, staff and students engaging in collaborations with colleagues at international institutions, with preference given to proposals that include designated UNC strategic or emerging partners.
+Awards support full-time faculty, staff and graduate students engaging in collaborations with colleagues at international institutions, with preference given to proposals that include designated UNC strategic or emerging partners.

 Awards Administered by Outside Parties

 COS is one of the most comprehensive databases of funding opportunities from government and private sources for disciplines including arts and humanities, medicine, social sciences and sciences.
 Funding opportunities are offered by sponsors throughout the world, for many purposes such as research, collaborations, travel, curriculum development, conferences, fellowships, postdoctoral positions, equipment acquisitions, capital or operating expenses.